Skip to main content

 const browserWSEndpoint = await prepareReconnection(cdp, browser);

-5. Reconnect to previous session (Optional)
+3. Reconnect to the session

 async function reconnectToSession(browserWSEndpoint, token) {